DataDog/supply-chain-firewall/README.md

 ### Documentation

-API documentation may be built via `pydoc` by running `make docs` from your development environment.
+API documentation may be built via `pdoc` by running `make docs` from your development environment.
 This will automatically open the documentation in your system's default browser.

 ## Feedback